mkanilsson/dotman/docs/usage.md

 ```

 Example:
-`dotman search x1` this will find all packages and collections that, in some way, contains "x11".
+`dotman search x1` this will find all packages and collections that, in some way, contains "x1".

-> NOTE: All text will be trimed and comparied in lowercase
+> NOTE: All text will be trimmed and comparied in lowercase